erukami/decked_out_2_maintenance/README.md

 # Files

 `r.-1.3.mca`: Affects the Eastern half of Decked Out.
-Item shop and area below.
+Crown shop and area below.

 `r.-2.3.mca`: Affects the Western half of Decked Out.
 Difficulty selector and area below.